microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 Notice how the method's signature from the `Square` struct matches the ones from the `Shape` interface.
 However, there might be another interface with a different name that has the same methods.
 How does Go know which interface a concrete type is implementing?
 Go knows it when you're using it, at runtime.

-To demonstrate how interfaces can be used, you could write the following:
+To demonstrate how interfaces are used, you could write the following:

 ```go
 func main() {